ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 * Requirements for supporting algorithms, see JPA
 * Application interface for verification
 * Data minimization of the protected header
+* In order to prevent accidentally introducing linkability, when an issuer uses the same key with the same grouping of payload types they SHOULD also use the same issuer protected header.
+Each of these headers SHOULD have the same base64url-serialized value to avoid any non-deterministic JSON serialization.

 # IANA Considerations